DrThomasAger/smile/README.md

 **↑**  Just **copy and paste the quick start example** above into any model now   **↑**

+The fastest way to get started is to copy and paste this into your favorite web interaface:

 * ✓ Chat web interface (e.g. [https://claude.ai/](https://claude.ai/), ***Gemini***, ***DeepSeek***, ***Grok***)

+### (: Smile Compatibility

 Even if you have never learned to code or used an API, and just create your own prompts in ChatGPT or another chat interface, you can (: Smile!

 * ✓ Open source like gpt-oss, qwen, or (:  ***Kimi K2:*** [https://www.kimi.com](https://www.kimi.com/)  - All powerful, low priced & free.